PaulKinlan/paul.kinlan.me/content/2010-12-09-creating-a-new-new-tab-page-for-chrome.markdown

 ---
+date: 2010-12-09
+published: true
 slug: creating-a-new-new-tab-page-for-chrome
-date: 2010-12-09
+summary: This blog post demonstrates how to create a Chrome extension that replaces the new tab page with an app launcher.
+The extension uses the Chrome Management API to retrieve a list of installed apps, displays their icons and names, and enables launching apps by clicking on their icons.
+tags:
+- chrome
+- extension
+- new tab page
+- app launcher
+- management API
+- javascript
 title: Creating a New New Tab Page for Chrome
-published: true

 ---
 <p>For a long time Chrome Extensions have had the ability to <a href="http://code.google.com/chrome/extensions/override.html">create a new tab page</a> in side Chrome.
 An excellent example of this is <a href="https://chrome.google.com/webstore/detail/dgpdioedihjhncjafcpgbbjdpbbkikmi">SpeedDial</a>.</p>